sinanates17/Huggeds-Keymode-Converter/README.md

 Instructions:

+- Windows seems to recognize this as a virus.
+Disable virus scanning if it won't let you download.
 - Customize the config.ini in a text editor like notepad to your liking.
 - Delete the .gitkeep file in the Input folder
 - Copy the .osu files you want to convert into the Inputs folder.